 He is the editor-in-chief of Stuff Studios and a small business owner who has weathered the worst economic storm of this century.

 A senior contributor to Forbes on innovation, he also writes a weekly column for the Financial Mail and Daily Maverick and he has been featured in the New York Times..

-He believes Africa is a mobile-driven continent, about which he has written for CNN, The Guardian in London and for Forbes.
+But his passion for more than ten years has been how “innovation is better in Africa”.
+His TED Global talk on how Africa is solving real problems has had over 1,5-million views.
+He believes Africa is a mobile-driven continent, about which he has written for CNN, The Guardian in London, Quartz, and Forbes.
 He is writing a book on innovation in Africa, looking at how the problems Africa is solving for itself will benefit the rest of the world.

-He has interviewed a range of tech industry luminaries, including Apple co-founders Steve Jobs and Steve Wozniak.
+He has interviewed a range of tech industry luminaries, including Bill Gates and Apple co-founders Steve Jobs and Steve Wozniak.

-Formerly a senior newspaper reporter covering everything from crime to politics, he has been writing about innovation, telecoms and the internet and the impact it has on our lives for more than 18 years, including the Sunday Times, Business Day, Mail & Guardian, Financial Mail, The Times, City Press, ThisDay, and The Weekender.
+Toby Shapshak has been writing about innovation, telecoms and the internet – and the impact it has on our lives – for more than 20 years.